martorelltorres/MMRS_stack/README.md

 Where the exploration area will have been divided into as many sub regions as AUVs have been defined.
 This pre-process system divides the area of interest into sub-regions that will be assigned to each of the explorer AUV, and generates a series of objects of interest (priority and regular) within the region.

-### 2-Define the aggregation method and set the weights of each stimulus
+### 2- Define the aggregation method and set the weights of each stimulus
 The data_extraction.yaml file,located in multi_robot_system/config folder, contains all the parameters involved in the coordination process of the multi-robot system.
 The system implements two aggregation methods, ARTM and OWA.
 These methods are used by the ASV to decide to which AUV it should go to collect information.
 ```
 aggregation_model: Set to 1 if you want to use ARTM or 2 if you want o use OWA.